braze-inc/braze-docs/_docs/_user_guide/onboarding_faq.md

 Local time zone delivery allows you to deliver messaging campaigns to a segment based on a user’s individual time zone.
 Without local time zone delivery, campaigns will be scheduled based on your company’s time zone settings in Braze.

-For example, a London-based company sending a campaign at 12pm will reach users on the west coast of America at 4am.
+For example, a London-based company sending a campaign at 12 pm will reach users on the west coast of America at 4 am.
 If your app is only available in certain countries, this may not be a risk for you, otherwise, we highly recommend avoiding sending early morning push notifications to your user base!

 {% endapi %}
 {% api %}